8 Product Led Growth (PLG) Principles to Accelerate Adoption

 TL;DR

-1. Try before you buy #
+1. Offer a try before you buy (free trial) experience

 Or, more commonly referred to in SaaS as a free trial.
 This PLG principle is key to getting your product into the hands of keen users, and it’s one we use here at Chameleon!

-Providing you’ve got a solid in-app user experience, you should have no problem converting your free trial users at the end of their free trial period.
+Providing you’ve got a solid in-app user experience, you should have no problem converting your free trial users at the end of their free trial period

 Otherwise known as Eureka moments, these are those precious times you get your user to realize the product value.
 Ideally, you’ll want your user to cry “Eureka!” and throw a fist in the air.
 Failing that, you’ll want them to mutter “Aha” as they realize the possibilities that can be achieved with your product, how it can aid them in their job-to-be-done, and how it can ultimately make their life easier.